Biofeedback

 To use biofeedback, you must be able to follow the directions and respond to sensor input as needed.1-3

-Things to know about biofeedback
+Other things to know about biofeedback

 People with certain heart or skin conditions may not be able to undergo all forms of biofeedback.
 Talk with your doctor about any other medical conditions you have and what drugs you take before starting biofeedback.1

-The U.S. Food and Drug Administration does not regulate all biofeedback devices.
+The US Food and Drug Administration does not regulate all biofeedback devices.
 Your doctor can help determine the right device for you.
 If they are unfamiliar with biofeedback, they can point you in the direction of a trained professional.
 Biofeedback should not be started without the guidance of a doctor.1

 At this time, there are no studies on the effects of biofeedback in children to treat IBS.
 If your child is interested in trying biofeedback, talk with a doctor.4